 Therefore, understanding how these armed groups operate, and govern, is central to how development, diplomatic, peace or military interventions will succeed or fail in such contexts.

-This blog was first posted by the Institute of Development Studies on 17 March 2017.
+The Institute of Development Studies first posted this article on 17 March 2017.